 From early in the course students will be posting their news stories to a hyperlocal news site and its social media channels, the site had a real-world audience of more than 29,000 users during its live period.
 This real-world work provides a solid base for the professional portfolios that are produced during the course.

 You’ll also get the opportunity to write for, and create, tablet and print newspaper editions in simulated newsrooms to enable you to understand how readers engage with news content and the issues of design and editorial standards while working to strict deadlines.

 For further information contact MA Administrator Huw Thomas.

-Applications are now being accepted and considered.
-The deadline for receiving applications is 28th February 2015.
-Shortlisted candidates will be invited for interview in early April 2015.
+Applications are being accepted and considered.
+Shortlisted candidates will be invited for interview from April 2015 onwards.